TigerVNC/tigervnc/unix/vncserver/HOWTO.md

 ### Note:
-If you used TigerVNC before with your user and you already created a password, then you have to make sure the `$HOME/.vnc` folder created by `vncpasswd` have the correct *SELinux* context.
+If you used TigerVNC before with your user and you already created a password, then you have to make sure the (legacy, if used) `$HOME/.vnc` folder created by `vncpasswd` has the correct *SELinux* context.
 You either can delete this folder and recreate it again by creating the password one more time, or alternatively you can run:
 ```
 $ restorecon -RFv /home/<USER>/.vnc
 ```